anchpop/wise_mans_haskell/book.md

     `show` takes a value of type `a`, where `a` is of the typeclass `Show`, and returns a String.

 4) `Read` - This is the typeclass for things that can be converted from strings with the function `read`.
 It's like the inverse of the Show typeclass.
-It's a bit tricky, because if it doesn't know what type to return it'll give you an error.
+It's a bit tricky because if it doesn't know what type to return it'll give you an error.
 Luckily we can tell it with `::`!sidenote(Which should be familiar to you, as it's the same `::` you see in type signatures!):

     ```haskell
     Prelude> read "5"